-Seraphina Corbo is a freshman at CHS who is new to the Globe this year.
-From an early age, Seraphina always loved writing and hearing peoples' stories and opinions.
-Since this...
+Seraphina Corbo is a sophomore at CHS who is an Feature Section Editor on the Globe this year.
+From an early age, Seraphina always loved writing and hearing peoples' stories and...

 COMA Coffee – a hip hidden gem?